vizEpic/TREX/README.md

-# nodeTreeCompact
-Tableau Extension to enable quick and easy navigation to any level of the hierarchy

 # VizEpic extension library

 Author: [Jeff Strauss](https://github.com/jstrauss18)
 Date: February 2020

-Build one brick at a time is what they say.
-So at inception (now), I have added one public extension for general consumption.
+Build one brick at a time...
+So at inception (now), I have added one extension for public general consumption.

-So Watch my Vizepic TREX repository for more to come...
+Keep watching my Vizepic TREX repository for more to come...

 ![TREX first extension image](./docs/TREX.png)